sooriyaarachchi/pybites.github.io-src/content/django-python-anywhere.md

 * Django encapsulation.
 As detailed in [this excellent article](https://medium.com/@ayarshabeer/django-best-practice-settings-file-for-multiple-environments-6d71c6966ee2) you want to hide your SECRET_KEY, DB credentials, etc from version control.
 I also followed the settings best practices described in the article.
 So make sure you do some work upfront.
 Make sure you check [Django's checklist](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/).

 * Env variables.
 You need to set them [in 2 places](https://help.pythonanywhere.com/pages/environment-variables-for-web-apps/).
-As the docs admit this is not ideal.
+As the help doc admits this is not ideal.
 At the virtual env level it only seemed to work adding them to the *activate* script, not *postactivate*.

 * [Handling static files](https://help.pythonanywhere.com/pages/DjangoStaticFiles) was a bit of a pain.
 I ended up [using collectstatic](https://docs.djangoproject.com/en/1.11/ref/contrib/staticfiles/#collectstatic) to get them all in one place:

 		(venv) 12:27 ~/pybites-django/pybites (master)$ python manage.py collectstatic
 		62 static files copied to ...

+	And in the web GUI config I set:

+	![pa static files solution]({filename}/images/pa-static-files.png)

 	Not sure if this is the best solution because I need to rerun this when static files change ...

-	Then I set it up like this at the web front-end:

-	![pa static files solution]({filename}/images/pa-static-files.png)

-	CSS magically came to live upon app restart + browser refresh.

 ### Multiple apps

 As the Hacker tier gives me one app I made [this container project / repo](https://github.com/pybites/pybites-django) to host multiple apps in.
 It's a nice exercise in Django's architecture of one project -> multiple apps that can be moved around.
 As said, PA's pricing structure is pretty flexible, so we can always add apps if necessary.

+### Conclusion

+So far I am happy with PA.
+In spite of some minor issues it is easy to deploy a Django app and it performs well.
+The help docs are well written.

+There was a file server issue last weekend, but they were proactive about it and fixed it soon.
+It was easy to reach out to support and I got a quick response.
+I also like the short email tutorial updates.

+I will compare with Heroku pricing for PostgreSQL because adding one bumps the monthly price up from 5 to 12 USD (at this time of writing).

 ---